capTony02Zheng/divergence-meter-for-arduino-micro/README.md

-//Features and controls of the divergence meter:
+Features and controls of the divergence meter:
 -----------------------------------------------------------------------
 There are 6 mode for the divergence meter, the first one displays current time; the second one displays current date; the third one displays Celsius temperature recorded by ds3231; the fourth mode displays displays worldline; the fifth mode displays the number you entered;